 Randall “Randy” Sevenish served first as a deputy sheriff, then as a Captain and SWAT Team Commander with the Marion County Sheriff’s Department for many years.
 He saw firsthand the terrible aftermath of drunk driving accidents.
-In large part, and because of his vast law enforcement experience, when he became a personal injury attorney in 1985, he dedicated himself to taking care of the victims and families whose lives have been changed forever by the senseless, selfish acts of drunk drivers.
+In large part, and because of his vast law enforcement experience, when he became an Indianapolis personal injury attorney in 1985, he dedicated himself to taking care of the victims and families whose lives have been changed forever by the senseless, selfish acts of drunk drivers.

 If you've been injured or lost a loved one in a car crash caused by a drunk driver, the Sevenish Law Firm wants to help.
 We take these cases personally.
 We will aggressively seek compensation for you and pursue the justice you and your family deserve.
 Contact us today to set up a free consultation.
 We serve clients in Indianapolis and throughout the state of Indiana.

 Holding Drunk Drivers Accountable in Indiana

 A personal injury or wrongful death claim may be asserted when a driver’s negligent or reckless acts cause harm to another.
 There may be no more reckless act than driving while impaired by alcohol or while under the influence of illegal or prescription drugs.

 A person’s liability for a drunk driving accident can be established in Indiana through a principle known as “negligence per se.”
 This means that the very fact that a person has broken a law such as Indiana’s operating a vehicle while intoxicated (OWI) statute could arguably establish his or her fault in a crash.